marfarma/wp-table-reloaded/trunk/readme.txt

 1. You might want to add styling features via your blog's theme's CSS file (probably style.css).

-= Usage =

-After installing the plugin, you can add, import, export, edit, copy, delete, … tables via the "WP-Table Reloaded" screen which appears under the "Tools" section in your Admin menu.
-Everything should be self-explaining there.
-To show one of your tables in a post or on a page just include the shortcode [table id=&lt;the-id&gt; /] to your post/page, where &lt;the-id&gt is the ID of your table (can be found on the left side of the "List tables" screen.)
-After that you might want to change the style of the table: Just edit the CSS-file "global-frontend-style.css" in the subfolder "css" of the plugin folder to fit your layout needs.
-Be sure to activate the option "Use global css-file?" in the plugin options for this to work!
-You may also add certain features (like table-sorting, alternating row colors, print name and/or description, …) by checking the appropriate options in the "Edit table" screen.

 == Frequently Asked Questions ==